MarioKartCentral/MarioKartCentral/docs/architecture.md

 - Offload as much computation as possible onto the client-side
   - This will mostly come in the form of page rendering
   - This could also come in the form of applying complicated filters over lots of data
+- Serve and cache as much data as possible through the CDN
+  - If a request is able to be fully handled by the CDN and it's cache, then that means less CPU usage on the server
+  - The more requests handled by the CDN, the cheaper
 - Centralise the data
   - If you keep all of your data in one place, then you can avoid all the pain that comes with distributed systems.
   - In our case, all relational data is stored in a single SQLite db, all other data is stored in an object storage with redis instance acting as an index over the object storage.